aa3447/bookbot/README.md

 BookBot is my first project!

-Creat a folder called books (Case Sensative) in the same place you put main.py.
+Create a folder called books (Case Sensative) in the same place you put main.py.

 Place all books there in txt format.